New this fall we'll be offering a UNIV 101 course with priority going to Mountainview students and taught in Mountainview:

 - Go on field trips conducted by a Watson faculty member

-- Get to know faculty in the Watson School of Engineering and Applied Science in small group settings
+- Get to know faculty in Watson College of Engineering and Applied Science in small group settings

 - Take advantage of residence hall programs focusing on engineering